top of page

 Group Series:

-Group series are 6 weeks long, meeting once a week for 2 hours at a time.
+Group series are opportunities to explore self within a community setting.
 Each meeting is based on a different theme to support connecting into self most.
 Each session includes a dharma talk on the topic, movement based practice, meditation, and group shares.
 Clients are given ways to continue engaging outside of group time.

-Please contact us if finances are a concern.
+Please contact yogawithjillmanos@gmail.com if finances are a concern.